-- 3. Follow the procedure given in section 2.4.1: Offload data from AWS4 Skarvefjeld - 4.
-When you are connected to the station press [Read out device] in the main menu (marked with a red circle).
+- Follow the procedure given in section 2.4.1: Offload data from AWS4 Skarvefjeld - When you are connected to the station press [Read out device] from the main menu (marked with a red circle).
 Data can be offloaded without stopping the logger.
-At least once a year the logger must be stopped and re-lauched in order to clear the memory and make free space for data storage.
-(Note: When logging every 30 min this logger holds data for 1.2 year) - 5.
-When connected to the logger save data in the folder: GeoBasis/Air temperatureGradient_T1,T2,T3,T4/Original data/YYYY.
+At least once a year the logger must be stopped and re-lauched to clear the memory and make free space for data storage.
+(Note: When logging every 30 min this logger holds data for 1.2 years) - When connected to the logger save data in the folder: GeoBasis/Air TemperatureGradient\T1,T2,T3,T4/Original data/YYYY.

-2.5.2 Re-launch T1-T4
+2.5.2 Re-launch T1, T2, T3 and T4

-To launch the station select [Launch Device].
+1. To launch the station, select [Launch Device].
 Go through all settings and make sure they are correct.
-The station runs Greenlandic summertime (UTC-2).
 Settings: Log interval: 30 min.
-Select delayed start and set the date and time for start of logging (next hour: HH:00)
+Select delayed start and set the date and time for start of logging (next hour: HH:00).
+The station runs UTC-2.